NASA Spends 72 Cents of Every SLS Dollar On Overhead Costs, Says Report

 Do these figures instead indicate NASA is providing hidden subsidies to the private sector lined up at its feeding trough?

+Well, I have never heard of Center for a New American Security before, so it would be reasonable to be skeptical about how non-partisan they are.
+Judging from the article alone, however, it appears that 'overhead' is anything that isn't passed on to external contractors, so potentially this could include any research that is done by NASA scientists.
+If this is the case, I don't think it is non-partisan at all - the position that only work done by external contractors is 'real work' is a highly biased one to

 It is in the nature of the business!
-(Score:2)
+(Score:4, Interesting)

 Going into space is an incredibly front loaded type enterprise.
 They aren't opening a a dollar store, they are sending people in to one of the most hostile environments known to man.
 They say "Measure twice, cut once", but when you have the lives of people in your hands, you measure tens of thousands of times to make sure the final cutting won't accidentally kill them!
-And before you go and say Blue Origin and SpaceX are doing it so much cheaper, yes, but that is because they are standing on a mountain of r
+And before you go and say Blue Origin and SpaceX are doing it so much cheaper, yes, but that is because they are standing on a mountain of research & technology courtesy NASA.
+R&D done by NASA has given us billions and billions of dollars in spin-off technologies over the years, and I am sure if you charted it out, your return on investment is pretty good.

 Is this a lot?
 (Score:1)